 Yeah, right.
 Just like I do.
 There is so much stuff out there.
 I’m a big fan of thinking about quality over quantity at all times.

 Yeah.
 I love what you said, “Do it with intention.”
 So many people are just creating campaigns or whatever, and they’re not really that intentional.
 Great episode – actually I mentioned Ephraim earlier in our episode, talking about climbing the wall of context between you and the other person you’re trying to reach.
 He talks about intentionality in a different episode on my other podcast, on Get Yourself Optimized.
 It’s all about intentionality, and it’s so empowering.
 You do everything with intention.
 You have zero down time.
 Because down time presumes that you are just vegging out or not intentional, like I’m just going to go sit in front of Netflix, and I don’t know what I’m going to watch.
 That’s so unintentional.
 That’s so robotic, and if you have 100% intentionality or is close to it as you can get, then you don’t have down time.
 You show up more powerfully.
 I was just in my family reunion a week ago in Michigan.
 I went with intention.
 I didn’t just show up, like, “Oh it’s been a year, and it’d be good to see everybody.”
 No, I wanted to have some powerful intentions to bring with me, and it made for a more profound experience.
-I’ll drop a link in the show notes to that episode with Ephraim on intention from Get Yourself Optimized.
-That’s a great, great episode.
 He is just a wealth of insight and wisdom, not just knowledge.
 He charges $100,000 a year for an hour a week of coaching.
-This guy is high, high performance coach.
+This guy is a high-performance coach.
 Essentially you have an hour-long episode with him – it’s worth $2500.
 That’s his hourly rate, not that you could buy an hour of his time.
 You pay $100,000 upfront for the whole year.
 It’s not for everybody, but if you can afford it, what an incredible up-leveling you get working with him.
 Intention, that’s the key.